The California Medical Association (CMA) adopts CNS Resolution on 'Expanding Transportation Access for Working Adults with Epilepsy'

 California Neurology Society CNS • July 24, 2025

-As CMA indicated at the most recent HOD meeting in Sacramento, it has adopted the policy that CNS put forward on the subject
+As CMA indicated at the most recent HOD meeting in Sacramento, it has adopted the resolution that CNS put forward on the subject

 The California Neurology Society (CNS) is pleased to announce that the California Medical Association (CMA) has approved our joint resolution to expand transportation access for working adults with epilepsy.
 The resolution, which highlights the critical barriers faced by individuals with epilepsy who cannot drive due to seizure risks, received strong support from CMA’s Board of Trustees, who adopted it with amendments to broaden its impact.
 The approved resolution now urges state and federal transportation agencies to enhance public and paratransit options for adults with epilepsy and other medical conditions that impair safe driving, particularly in underserved regions.
 Additionally, CMA will advocate for medical advisory boards to collaborate with the DMV on licensing criteria and work to align local, state, and national efforts to improve mobility for this population.
 This milestone reflects a significant step forward in addressing employment and equity challenges for Californians with epilepsy, and CNS looks forward to continuing our partnership with CMA, advocacy organizations, and policymakers to implement these vital transportation solutions.